Lymphatic system: History

-The idea that blood recirculates through the body rather than being produced anew by the liver and the heart was first accepted as a result of works of William Harvey—a work he published in 1628.
+The idea that blood recirculates through the body rather than being produced anew by the liver and the heart was first accepted as a result of the works of William Harvey—a work he published in 1628.
 In 1652, Olaus Rudbeck (1630–1702) discovered certain transparent vessels in the liver that contained clear fluid (and not white), and thus named them hepatico-aqueous vessels.
 He also learned that they emptied into the thoracic duct and that they had valves.
-He announced his findings in the court of Queen Christina of Sweden, but did not publish his findings for a year, and in the interim similar findings were published by Thomas Bartholin, who additionally published that such vessels are present everywhere in the body, not just in the liver.
-He is also the one to have named them "lymphatic vessels."
+He announced his findings in the court of Queen Christina of Sweden.
+However, he did not publish his findings for a year, and in the interim similar findings were published by Thomas Bartholin, who additionally published that such vessels are present everywhere in the body, not just in the liver.
+He is also the one who named them "lymphatic vessels."
 This had resulted in a bitter dispute between one of Bartholin's pupils, Martin Bogdan, and Rudbeck, whom he accused of plagiarism.

 Galen's ideas prevailed in medicine until the 17th century.
-It was thought that blood was produced by the liver from chyle contaminated with ailments by the intestine and stomach, to which various spirits were added by other organs, and that this blood was consumed by all the organs of the body.
+It was thought that blood was produced by the liver from chyle contaminated with ailments by the intestine and stomach, to which other organs added various spirits, and that all the other organs of the body consumed this blood.
 This theory required that the blood be consumed and produced many times over.
 Even in the 17th century, his ideas were defended by some physicians.

 Alexander Monro, of the University of Edinburgh Medical School, was the first to describe the function of the lymphatic system in detail.

 UVA School of Medicine researchers Jonathan Kipnis and Antoine Louveau discovered previously unknown vessels connecting the human brain directly to the lymphatic system.
 The discovery "redrew the map" of the lymphatic system, rewrote medical textbooks, and struck down long-held beliefs about how the immune system functions in the brain.
 The discovery may help greatly in combating neurological diseases from multiple sclerosis to Alzheimer's disease.